wilswer/tsfx/paper/paper.md

 Polars [@polars] which is a fast DataFrame library written in Rust [@rustlang] with Python bindings facilitated through PyO3 [@pyo3].
 The feature extraction functions are implemented in Rust for even faster execution.
 To benchmark, the "1 billion row challenge" [@1brc] was used.
+In this benchmark, TSFX took approx.
-The benchmark shows that compared to tsfresh, TSFX offers approximately 10 times higher performance, using the same set of time series features.
+200 seconds (using 64 CPU cores) to extract features vs tsfresh which took 2000 seconds (using 80 CPU cores).
+This means that compared to tsfresh, TSFX offers approximately 10 times higher performance, using the same set of time series features.

 TSFX can be installed using `pip`: